 There are several types of glaucoma laser procedures:

 Laser Trabeculoplasty – the trabecular meshwork (the drainage tissue inside the eye) is treated to allow aqueous to drain out of the eye more easily.
-This is a quick procedure performed in the office.
+This is a quick procedure performed in the office or outpatient

 Laser Iridotomy – an opening is made in the iris to create an alternate pathway for aqueous to circulate.
 This is used for narrow angle or angle closure glaucoma.
-This is a quick procedure performed in the office.
+This is a quick procedure performed in the office or outpatient surgery center.

 Endocyclophotocoagulation (ECP) – the ciliary body tissue (which makes aqueous) is treated to decrease production of aqueous.
 This is performed in an outpatient surgery center, often combined with cataract surgery.